mathworks-ref-arch/matlab-dockerfile/README.md

     * [MATLAB Containers on Docker Hub](https://hub.docker.com/r/mathworks/matlab) hosts container images for multiple releases of MATLAB.
     * [MATLAB Deep Learning Containers on Docker Hub](https://hub.docker.com/r/mathworks/matlab-deep-learning) hosts container images with toolboxes suitable for Deep Learning.

+* This Dockerfile builds on the matlab-deps container image and installs MATLAB.
+For other possibilities, see the examples in the [**alternates folder**](alternates) of this repository:
+    * [matlab-installer](alternates/matlab-installer) is an example of a Dockerfile that uses the matlab installer rather than mpm to install MATLAB in the container, allowing the installation of some toolboxes that are not currently supported by mpm.

 * Enable additional capabilities using the [MATLAB Dependencies repository](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps).
 For some workflows and toolboxes, you must specify dependencies.
 You must do this if you want to do any of the following tasks:
     * Install extended localization support for MATLAB.